Text to Speech Button

 You, therefore, work with these four stages of Samadhi in order to gain understanding of your Prakrti, or your primal nature of existence, and this understanding empowers you to better serve within your tangible manifested world from a place of full awareness.

-Selflessness, which most who serve already inherently possess, is the key to unlocking the boons of Samadhi.
+Selflessness, which most who serve already inherently possess, to one degree or another, is the key to unlocking the boons of Samadhi.

-By first taking care of the basic foundations of purity of your mind, you can rise higher and higher in your levels of understanding and empathy in order to do your work in the world at your greatest capacity.
-This, for those who serve and find joy through service, is the ultimate gift that you give to yourself and to the world.
+By first taking care of the basic foundations of purity of your mind, you can rise higher and higher in your levels of understanding, empathy, and discernment, in order to do your work in the world at your greatest capacity.
+This, for those who serve and find joy through service, is the ultimate gift that you give to yourself/your Self, and to the world/all of existence.

 Journal Prompt